-Reimbursable public improvement costs - The Sky Ranch Community Authority Board (the "Sky Ranch CAB") is obligated to construct certain public improvements at Sky Ranch.
-Public improvements are items that are not associated with one lot or one home, but can be used by the public, whether living in Sky Ranch or not.
+Reimbursable public improvement costs - The Sky Ranch CAB is obligated to construct certain public improvements at Sky Ranch.
+Public improvements are items that are not associated with an individual lot or home, but can be used by the public, whether living in Sky Ranch or not.
 Public improvements include items such as roads, curbs, sidewalks, landscaping, and parks but also includes items such as water distribution systems, sewer collection systems, storm water systems, and drainage improvements.
 These public improvements are constructed pursuant to design standards specified by local governmental jurisdictions including the Sky Ranch Metropolitan District Nos.
-1, 3, 4 and 5 (collectively, the "Sky Ranch Districts"), the Sky Ranch CAB and Arapahoe County, and, after inspection and acceptance, are turned over to the applicable governmental entity to operate and maintain.
+1, 3, 4 and 5 (collectively, the "Sky Ranch Districts"), the Sky Ranch CAB, Arapahoe County, and the local stormwater authority and, after inspection and acceptance, are turned over to the applicable governmental entity to own, operate and maintain.

-Pursuant to agreements between the Company and the Sky Ranch CAB (see Note 8 - Related Party Transactions), the Company is obligated to provide funding to the Sky Ranch CAB related to the construction of these public improvements.
+Pursuant to agreements between the Company and the Sky Ranch CAB (see Note 9 - Related Party Transactions), the Company is obligated to provide advance funding to the Sky Ranch CAB related to the construction of these public improvements pursuant to a note.
 Because public improvements are utilized by more than just a single home, the costs are typically reimbursed through property tax assessments.
-During the initial development filing at Sky Ranch, the Sky Ranch CAB expended \$29.4 million to build these public improvements, including construction support activities, for which the Company provided the funding.
-Pursuant to the funding agreement between the Company and the Sky Ranch CAB, the expended \$29.4 million along with the accrued interest income and project management fees are payable to the Company since the Company provided the initial funding.
-In November 2019, the Sky Ranch CAB issued \$13.2 million of bonds to recover a portion of the total \$32.4 million expected to be received related to the public improvements constructed for the initial filing at Sky Ranch.
+During the initial development filing at Sky Ranch, the Sky Ranch CAB expended \$32.2 million to build these public improvements, including construction support activities totaling \$29.6 million and accrued interest of \$2.6 million, for which the Company provided the funding.
+Pursuant to the funding agreement between the Company and the Sky Ranch CAB, the expended \$32.2 million along with the accrued interest income and project management fees are payable to the Company since the Company provided the initial funding.
+In November 2019, the Sky Ranch CAB issued \$13.2 million of bonds to recover a portion of the total \$32.2 million expected to be received related to the public improvements constructed for the initial filing at Sky Ranch.
 Upon the issuance of the bonds, the Company received \$10.5 million as partial reimbursement for advances the Company made to the Sky Ranch CAB to fund the construction of these public improvements.
-Additionally, the Sky Ranch CAB paid the Company \$0.4 million as a result of unencumbered funds from a 2020 budget surplus.
-With the first filing nearing completion, the Sky Ranch CAB has established a tax base with revenue generation from tax receipts.
+Additionally, in January 2021 the Sky Ranch CAB paid the Company \$0.4 million as a result of unencumbered funds from a 2020 budget surplus.
+With the first filing nearing completion, the Sky Ranch CAB has established a tax base with revenue generation from the expected tax receipts.
 Historically, the recognition of these costs was contingent upon the Sky Ranch CAB issuing bonds but as the tax base and subsequent revenues have grown, the Sky Ranch CAB has more funds and ability with which to repay the Company.
-The Company has determined the reimbursement of public improvement costs, for which the Company has an enforceable right to payment for costs incurred to date at Sky Ranch.
-The Company recognized a Note receivable - related party in the amount of \$21.5 million which bears an interest rate of 6% per annum
+The Company has determined the reimbursement of public improvement costs, for which the Company has an enforceable right to payment for costs incurred, are probable of collection due to the established and growing tax base, and as such, has recognized the reimbursable public improvements costs incurred to date at Sky Ranch.
+The Company recognized an increase of \$0.6 million to the Note receivable - related party related to Project management revenue, Other income and Interest Income - related party during the three months ended May 31, 2021, for a total outstanding receivable balance of \$21.3 million.
+This receivable is reviewed each reporting period for impairment.